...

 1. Hello Cyrill,

-Both functions are not yet possible with Yuh.
-Unfortunately, registration in the share register is not yet possible, nor is the transfer of securities.
+Neither function is yet possible with Yuh.
+Unfortunately, entry in the share register is not yet possible, nor is the transfer of securities.
 Perhaps this will change in the future...?
-You can already do both with Swissquote.
-Kind regards!
+You can already do both at Swissquote.
+Best regards!

 2. No, to get the case you have to be registered in the Lindt share register.
 Registration is not possible with Yuh.